mysqljs/mysql/Readme.md

 });
 ```

-For huge insert ids (above JavaScript Number precision limit), the value is returned
+When dealing with big numbers (above JavaScript Number precision limit), you should
-as String instead of a Number.
+consider enabling `supportBigNumbers` option to be able to read the insert id as a
+string, otherwise it will throw.

 ## Executing queries in parallel